Chiquititas: rincón de luz: Plot

-It tells the life of some orphans who are forced to work on a farm run by Colonel Francisco Estévez (Juan Leyrado) and also by Marga Calvo (Alejandra Flechner).
-Until Belén Fraga (Romina Yan) comes across the book that Tok (Brian Vainberg) and the Old Wise Man recommended to her, Belén meets Alejo Méndez Ayala (Facundo Arana) who lives with a boy named Felipe Mejía (Felipe Colombo).
-But the colonel was interested in a cave that contained very expensive diamonds until in the end the diamonds are from Belén.
+The story follows the life of some orphans who are forced to work on a farm ran by Colonel Francisco Estévez (Juan Leyrado) and Marga Calvo (Alejandra Flechner).
+One of the orphans, Belén Fraga (Romina Yan) comes across a book that Tok (Brian Vainberg) and the Old Wise Man recommended to her.
+Belén also meets Alejo Méndez Ayala (Facundo Arana) who lives with a boy named Felipe Mejía (Felipe Colombo).
+The colonel was interested in a cave that contained very valuable diamonds.
+By the end, it turns out that the diamonds belonged to Belén.
 It is a story full of magic and songs.